mkgeiger/matrix-weather-clock/README.md

 * test following URLs in your browser and fill in your city and API key: [query1](http://api.openweathermap.org/data/2.5/weather?q=<city>&appid=<apikey>&units=metric) and [query2](http://api.openweathermap.org/data/2.5/forecast?q=<city>&appid=<apikey>&units=metric&cnt=2)
 * when you get back the weather information in JSON format, everything is ok.
 You can now enter the API key, city and unit in the WEB interface.

 The [weather condition codes](/datasheets/IconsOpenWeatherMap.pdf) (more detailed than the weather icons) are determined from the JSON response and the corresponding icons (which are designed by myself especially for a matrix display) are displayed.
 Most icons exist for day and night.
 A binary search is applied to the icon array when selecting one icon.
+The [cJSON project](https://github.com/DaveGamble/cJSON) source code is used for parsing the JSON response.

 ### Motion detection